apiaryio/api-blueprint-ast/README.md

     `type` property [Named Type][] as resolved by parser harness or subsequent tooling.
 Usually created by expanding Type references.

-    If present, this subtree must be a super set of the `type` property sub tree.
-In other words it must be safe to use  `resolvedType` instead of `type`, when presented.
+    If present, this subtree MUST be a super set of the `type` property sub tree.

 ### Data Structures